Doping in association football: Controls

+In 2011, then World Anti-Doping Agency's president John Fahey and director-general David Howman criticised that the testing procedures of the FA are not rigorous enough.
+They further complained about infrequent testing for EPO.
+The football authorities countered that they were testing urine and blood including for EPO, as recommended by the World Anti Doping Agency.

+The tests were "randomly, 70% of the time away from matches, at training sessions or players' homes, as recommended by Wada".
+Back then, the FA carried out 1.278 tests overall with "the policy is to test the Premier League more than any other".
+However, the Premier league had about 550 athletes and the English Football League and the Women's leagues had about 2200 respectively 50 athletes at that time, so while the quality of the tests seemed to be very good, the quantity was not appropriate.
+In 2023, there were 2.176 tests (982 of them in the Premier League), 1570 of them out of competition.
+In comparison, there were 600 tests for 166 riders throughout the Tour de France and 360 the month before the event, some of them at night.
+Within the roughly 1.000 professional cyclists in the world each one had on average three to four tests per year.
+However, the best riders had way more than that.

+In 2016, 164 out of 530 athletes from the Premier League did not have to undergo a drug test during the season.
+However, it is the only worldwide football league where players can be tested at home and have to announce their whereabouts in advance.
+There was also three times more out of competition testing than in Germany.

 Individual cases and programs by country

 Albania

 Besa defender Alban Dragusha was suspended for 24 months by UEFA after failing a test on 19 July 2007 for a high concentration of nandrolone metabolites after a UEFA Cup match in Belgrade.

 Argentina

 Arguably the most high-profile case of doping in world football is the one of Diego Maradona at the 1994 FIFA World Cup in the United States, who was immediately suspended and later sanctioned for 18 months for intake of ephedrine.
 Maradona was also suspended for 15 months in 1991 after a failed doping test for cocaine while playing for Napoli in Italy.

 Australia

 In January 2007, Stan Lazaridis, playing for Perth Glory, failed a drug test for prescription alopecia medication, which is banned due to its potential as a masking agent for other performance-enhancing substances.
 He was found guilty by Australian Sports Anti-Doping Authority and was given a 12-month suspension from football.
 He had not taken the prohibited substance to mask a performance-enhancing drug but for legitimate therapeutic purposes as prescribed by his doctor.
 However, the tribunal held that an anti-doping violation had occurred and ordered the player ineligible to play for 12 months, backdated to the date of his failed test.